-Lastly, make sure the back packs are ready with homework, signed papers and that jackets, hats and shoes are also in place.
+Lastly, make sure the backpacks are ready with homework and signed papers and that jackets, hats, and shoes are also in place and ready to go.

 All this takes me 30 minutes to get done, and I can tell you, it’s all worth it!

-We get to enjoy our morning coffee or whatever your morning ritual is without rushing, without stressing ourselves and everyone around us.
+We get to enjoy our morning coffee or whatever our morning ritual is without rushing, without stressing ourselves and everyone around us.

-We get to enjoy our kids and are able to focus on the good things, how sweet and yummy they are, instead of being on a battle with them.
+We get to enjoy our kids and are able to focus on the good things, how sweet and yummy they are, instead of being in a battle with them.

 Do you have a morning routine?
 What are your biggest hurdles?
 Leave your comments in the comment section below!